wearpants/twiggy/doc/logging.rst

 **********************
 I like this method chaining style a lot.

-.. doctest:: log-output
+.. doctest:: structured-logging

     >>> log.name('benito').info('hi there')
     INFO:benito:hi there

 It makes :term:`structured logging` easy.
 In the past, fielded data was stuffed in the text of your message:

-.. doctest:: log-output
+.. doctest:: structured-logging

     >>> log.info('Going for a walk. path: {} roads: {}', "less traveled", 42)
     INFO:Going for a walk. path: less traveled roads: 42

 Instead, you can use :meth:`.fields` to add arbitrary key-value pairs.
 Output is easily parseable.

-.. doctest:: log-output
+.. doctest:: structured-logging

     >>> log.fields(path="less traveled", roads=42).info('Going for a walk')
     INFO:path=less traveled:roads=42:Going for a walk

 The :meth:`.struct` is a short cut for *only* logging fields.
 This is great for runtime statistics gathering.

-.. doctest:: log-output
+.. doctest:: structured-logging

     >>> log.struct(paths=42, dolphins='thankful')
     INFO:dolphins=thankful:paths=42: